Writing Plan Phases

 The Dental Hygiene faculty generated the following list in response to the question, “What characterizes academic and professional communication in this discipline?"

 Writing in dental hygiene is audience sensitive and requires attention to tone and detail.
-Writing to other healthcare professionals should be accurate, detailed, and concise and able to stand up to legal scrutiny.
-Writing intended for patients should be complete and medically accurate, but also accessible to a lay audience.
-Writing in dental hygiene often requires working with medical informatics tools and technologies, and students should use these technologies effectively and completely.
-Writing in all cases should be substantially free of errors in grammar, punctuation, and spelling.
+Writing to other healthcare professionals should be accurate, detailed, concise, and able to stand up to legal scrutiny.
+Writing intended for patients should be complete, medically accurate, and accessible to a lay audience.
+Writing in dental hygiene often requires working with medical informatics tools and technologies, and students should use these technologies effectively and thoroughly.
+Writing in all cases should be substantially free of grammar, punctuation, and spelling errors.

 Finally, reflective writing is an important component of dental hygiene pedagogy.
 Students should accurately describe their experiences, consider them in light of best practices, and use reflection to propel ongoing professional development and improvement.